Thousands of greyhounds are registered each year in the greyhound racing industries in Ireland and the UK. The majority

-The figures for 2017 showed that 1,013 greyhounds were put to sleep or suffered sudden/natural death, in the words of the GBGB.
-We were astounded that 67% of these deaths lacked detailed explanation or were attributed to the high cost of treatment, or no home being found.
-Sadly 25.4% (257) of the deaths took place “trackside”.
-This equates to 5 greyhounds per week being killed at a race.
-This is heartbreaking, knowing that these poor, gentle greyhounds suffered so publicly in the name of gambling and entertainment.
-That is exploitation and we believe The League Against Cruel Sports was right to repeat its 2016 call for greyhound racing to be “consigned to the ranks of cruel sports which are no longer acceptable”.
-You can read more about the data in our blog.
+The statistics are heartbreaking, knowing that these poor, gentle greyhounds suffered in the name of gambling and entertainment.
+This is exploitation and we believe The League Against Cruel Sports was right to repeat its 2016 call for greyhound racing to be “consigned to the ranks of cruel sports which are no longer acceptable”.
+Please sign the petition to phase out greyhound racing in the UK.

 Greyhounds also race on unlicensed (‘flapping’) tracks.
 There are no figures are available for the exact number of greyhounds racing, sustaining injuries or dying on flapping tracks.
 Dogs are believed to pass between both unlicensed and licensed tracks.

 Not all greyhound puppies make the grade.
 In 2007 the Associate Parliamentary Group for Animal Welfare reported that approximately 2,478 greyhound puppies per year failed to make it to the track because they were too slow or ‘non-chasers’.
 This number may have declined since, but current statistics for those who disappear during rearing are unavailable.